hansicaushi559/kursekimie/README.md

 # kursekimie

 ## About this project
-Kurse Kimie webpage is created with html, css and a little javascript.
-It is a webpage witch shows information about a private chemistry course.
+The Chemistry courses webpage is built in HTML, CSS and Javascript.
+The webpage is responsive for small devices as well, and it contains a dark mode.

 ### Deployed project link
 https://amazing-kirch-bd3deb.netlify.app